akeneo/pim-helpcenter/content/md/first-steps/manage-attribute-groups.md

 To delete an attribute group:
 1. Go to `Settings/Attribute Groups` to list the attribute groups
-1. Click on the attribute group to be deleted,
+1. Click on the attribute group to be deleted
 1. Click on `...` for other actions and then `Delete` on the top right corner
 1. Confirm the action via the validation message